 If you are planning to join the University before your 18th birthday but after your 16th birthday, we will guarantee you a place in a Hall of Residence.
 If you decide not to take up this option, please let us know well in advance of your arrival.
 Please contact us to discuss this in more detail.

-If you will be under 16 when you start studying we will prioritise you and your guardian for suitable family accommodation.
+If you are a UK or EU student and will be under 16 when you start studying we will prioritise you and your guardian for suitable family accommodation.
 Please contact us via firstname.lastname@example.org to discuss this in more detail.Back to the top